 I thought I’d heard every allegory, comparison, or simile one could imagine when it came to preaching.
-I’ve heard a pastor use M&Ms to make a point about generosity, and I’ve heard a Bible study leader equate Job with ants.
+I’ve heard a pastor use M&Ms to make a point about generosity, and I’ve listened to a Bible study leader equate Job with ants.
 Those may not be at the complete opposite ends of the spectrum, but they are certainly a far stretch from comparing Jesus with a lamb or a shepherd.

 All right.
 Let’s get back to the message.
 To keep this as short and sweet as possible, the message was simple.
 Cowboys, boaters, and campers trust their expensive trailers, equipment, and livestock to a simple little steel ball every time they hook up their treasure to a truck.
-In the words of the pastor, a cowboy will trust tens of thousands of dollars worth of his stuff to a twenty dollar trailer hitch ball.
-He went on to use a “ten dollar latigo” and a fancy belt buckle to emphasize his point.
+In the words of the pastor, a cowboy will trust tens of thousands of dollars worth of his stuff to a twenty-dollar trailer hitch ball.
+He went on to use a “ten-dollar latigo” and a fancy belt buckle to emphasize his point.

 As with the items mentioned above, we seem to treat the resurrection as one small part of the story.
 After all, Jesus raised people from the dead, and the Bible tells stories of others being called back to life, at least temporarily.
 Even today, we hear stories of people being clinically dead, but coming back to life due to modern medicine or miraculous means.
-In reality, the resurrection is one of the most important aspects of the story.
+In reality, the resurrection is one of the essential aspects of the story.
 Without it, we have nothing.

 The question then becomes why was his sacrifice not enough.
-As the pastor saw it the resurrection was necessary because Jesus said it was necessary.
+As the pastor saw it, the resurrection was necessary because Jesus said it was necessary.
 He said he would be crucified, buried, and rise again in three days.
-If he had not been resurrected, he was either deluded or a liar.
+If he had not been resurrected, He was either deluded or a liar.
 At best, if he were not resurrected, he was simply another prophet.
 Another teacher, spreading a message.
 A message with no more validity than the preaching of others attempting to ride His coattails.